-Keeping your dog out of certain rooms can prevent problem behaviors, such as counter surfing in the kitchen.
-Alternatively, there are times you might want to keep your dog within a certain space.
-For example, your yard might not be fenced, or you might want your dog to stay on your cottage property.
+Keeping your dog out of certain rooms can prevent problem behaviors, such as counter-surfing in the kitchen.
+Alternatively, there are times you might want to keep your dog within a certain space, like an unfenced yard.
 Whether you’re keeping your dog inside one area or outside another, you can accomplish this with boundary training.

 The Benefits of Boundary Training